What if period brands stopped trying to be cute?

 Bikt and Pastor are two restaurants in Gothenburg with strong and distinct identities.

 However, their existing websites felt static and didn’t reflect the atmosphere and personality experienced in the restaurants or on their social media.
+The websites were functional but lacked character and clarity.
+Key information like menus and booking were hard to access, especially on mobile, and the overall experience felt disconnected from the brand.

 We designed two new landing pages that better reflect each restaurant’s identity while improving usability.